weaveworks-experiments/fleeet/docs/design/assemblages.md

 **How to deal with secrets**

-An upstream assemblage does not come with secrets; it specifies how to obtain the secrets.
+A remote assemblage does not come with secrets; it specifies how to obtain the secrets.

 There will always be some groundwork on a downstream cluster to make secrets readable, whether it's supplying a GPG key or assigning IAM roles.